 Why this package?

-Energy system models, capacity expansion studies, and other time-series-heavy applications often need to reduce a full year of hourly data to a small set of representative periods — days, weeks, or months — without losing what matters.
+Energy system models, capacity expansion studies, and other time-series-heavy applications often need to reduce a full year (or even multi-year horizon) of hourly data to a small set of representative periods (days, weeks, months, or years) without losing what matters.

 A Unified Framework

-Decomposes any time-series aggregation method into five interchangeable components.
-Every established methodology is a specific instantiation of this structure.
-The framework provides a common language for describing, comparing, and assembling methods.
+Breaks down any time-series aggregation method into five interchangeable components.
+Every established methodology is just a specific combination of these building blocks, which gives you a common language for describing, comparing, and mixing methods.

-Implements this framework as a library of composable, protocol-based modules.
-You pick one implementation per component, wire them together, and run.
-Adding a new algorithm or score metric means implementing a single protocol — everything else stays the same.
+Implements the framework as a library of composable, protocol-based modules.
+Pick one implementation per component, wire them together, and run.
+Want to add a new algorithm or score metric?
+Just implement one protocol, while everything else can stay the same.

 Browse all modulesThe Five Components